Shagged Married Annoyed

 Shagged Married Annoyed (or Sh**ged Married Annoyed) is a British comedy podcast hosted by married couple Chris and Rosie Ramsey.
 In the podcast the couple discuss "life, relationships, arguments, annoyances, parenting, growing up and everything in between."
 The first episode was released on iTunes and Spotify on 15 February 2019.
 By May 2020, the podcast had reached 25 million downloads worldwide.
 As of April 2022, it has had more than 100 million downloads.
 The show was announced as one of the most popular podcasts in the UK in 2020 in Spotify's annual Wrapped feature.

 Chris and Rosie Ramsey published the book Sh**ged.
 Married.
 Annoyed. in September 2020 following the success of the podcast.
 It became a Sunday Times Bestseller.
 They announced that they would be going on tour with the podcast in 2020, but the initial run was postponed to 2021 due to the COVID-19 pandemic.
-A second leg of the tour has since been announced for autumn 2023.
+A second leg of the tour was announced for autumn 2023.